Ginseng, Panax ginseng tablets or capsules

 - MAOIs like Carbex, Eldepryl, Marplan, Nardil, and Parnate

-- medicines for high blood pressure or heart problems like diltiazem, nifedipine, verapamil
+- Medications for high blood pressure or heart problems like diltiazem, nifedipine, verapamil

 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.

-If you have diabetes, monitor your blood sugar closely while taking you are taking this medicine.
+If you have diabetes, monitor your blood sugar closely while taking this supplement.

 The Food and Drug Administration suggests the following to help consumers protect themselves:

 - Always read product labels and follow directions.

 - Natural does not mean a product is safe for humans to take.